christiangda/ansible-playground/README.md

 # ansible-playground

-[Ansible](https://www.ansible.com/) playground to enjoy learning ansible in a multi Operating System environment
+[Ansible](https://www.ansible.com/) playground to enjoy learning Ansible in a multi Operating System environment.

 This playground use [Virtualbox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com) to provision virtual machines where to play

-This environment create four VMs,
+This environment create five VMs (see [Vagrantfile](Vagrantfile)):

-* One Centos 6
+* One Centos 6 (hostname centos6)
-* One Centos 7
+* One Centos 7 (hostname centos7) **-->default when vagrant up**
-* One Ubuntu 18.04
+* One Ubuntu 18.04 (hostname ubuntu1804)
-* One Ubuntu 18.10
+* One Ubuntu 18.10 (hostname ubuntu1810)
+* One Amazon Linux 2 LTS (hostname amzn2)

+All the five VMs could be used together at the same time or in any combination, each one of this has two Network Interfaces:

+* One in "nat" mode for internal Vagrant-VirtualBox communication (when you execute vagrant ssh "hostname")
+* One in "bridge" mode to your favorite "Host Interface" (This is asked you when VM startup) and where [Ansible](https://www.ansible.com/) could work using ssh protocol

+Of course fell free to used it and adapted it to you personal project!,  Let me know if you have improvements using Pull Request or creating a new Issue

 ## My environment